+Rhizobox Gas Flux & Labeling Chambers.
 Measuring CO2, O2, N2O or NH4 gas exchange in rhizoboxes is important to determine plant vigor, photosynthetic performance and ecosystem C and GHG fluxes.
-We thus ofter to build respiration chambers to be tightly placed on top of rhizoboxes, allowing for the convenient measurement of gas fluxes by attaching an instruments of choice, e.g. IR gas analyser or Picarro for CO2 (isotopic) measurements.
+We thus build respiration chambers which can be tightly placed on top of rhizoboxes, allowing for convenient measurements of gas fluxes by attaching an instruments of choice, e.g. IR gas analyser (IRGA) or Picarro for CO2 (isotopic) measurements.

 Isotopes in general are versatile research tools.
 The VSI top-up chambers for root boxes can thus be used as pulse isotope labeling chambers for rhizoboxes to study a range of plant and soil functions such as exudation, water use efficiency, N fixation or transfer of labelled C assimilates to roots and their symbionts.

 We build unique rhizobox respiration and labelling chambers, get in contact and/or select as accessory to VSI Rhizoboxes via the Rhizobox Configuration Form (pdf).

 Please send along: Rhizobox outer dimension & material thickness, include an image or drawing if possible